MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

     - A child flow.
     - A solution flow using connections instead of a connection reference.

 - Copilot has limited parameterization support currently.
 It might not be able to implicitly fill in parameters for all your actions, but it should be available in select connectors.
+The following triggers and actions are supported: Recurrence trigger, When a new email arrives trigger, Send an email action, Office 365 Calendar post item action, Teams post a message action, and Planner create a task action.

 - Copilot has limited support to create looping constructs (for example, Apply to each, do until).